Valentina Golubovic

 1. Sense of community

 Having all employees in one room (physical or virtual) can bring a sense of community and cohesion to your company.
-Effective town hall meetings allow for direct interaction between managers and employees and create an environment where everyone feels like their voice is being heard.
+Effective town hall meetings organised for company presentations, allow for direct interaction between managers and employees and create an environment where everyone feels like their voice is being heard.

 2. Obtain feedback